adeguntoro/JustNginx/README.md

-How to start nginx ?
+-How to start nginx ?

-just double click nginx.exe
+-just double click nginx.exe

-How to start php-cgi ?
+-How to start php-cgi ?

-open CMD and go to PHP folder.
+-open CMD and go to PHP folder.
 Then type "php-cgi.exe -b 127.0.0.1:9000"

-how to start mysql/mariadb
+-how to start mysql/mariadb

-open CMD and go to PHP folder > bin and then type "mysqld.exe"
+-open CMD and go to PHP folder > bin and then type "mysqld.exe"

-Autoindex already turn on, no need to setting anymore.
+-Autoindex already turn on, no need to setting anymore.

-Download mariadb and extract into mariadb folder
+-Download mariadb and extract into mariadb folder

-download phpmyadmin and extract into html > phpmyadmin
+-download phpmyadmin and extract into html > phpmyadmin

-download php extract into php folder
+-download php extract into php folder